-Militiamen withdraw from U.S. Embassy but Iraq tensions linger
+Militiamen withdraw from US Embassy but Iraq tensions linger

 Iraq’s government vehemently condemned the airstrikes on the militia, saying it violated national sovereignty.
 But Iran and its allies might have also seen the attack as a way of diverting attention from the anti-government protests.

-“Iran has been trying to provoke the U.S. into helping it solve its Iraq problem,” the Crisis Group, an international think tank, said in a briefing on the crisis.
+“Iran has been trying to provoke the U.S. into helping it solve its Iraq problem,” said the Crisis Group, an international think tank.
 “The Trump administration, by responding to the attacks in Kirkuk and elsewhere with airstrikes, has obliged.”

 Krauss reported from Ramallah, West Bank.
-Associated Press writers Amir Vahdat in Tehran, Iran, and Bassem Mroue in Beirut contributed.
+Associated Press writers Amir Vahdat in Tehran, Iran, Bassem Mroue in Beirut and Robert Burns in Washington contributed.